 Variety.
 I find this is one of the most important aspects for me.
 Whatever activity, occasion, event or scene you’re trying to capture, you need a variety of angles.

 Try to avoid lingering on one angle or view – the audience needs to be stimulated, otherwise they’ll get bored.
 Sure, be certain you’ve got enough footage to make editing a little easier, but don’t loiter too long.

-Before GoPro, I would capture stills on one camera and film on another.
+Before using my GoPro, I would capture stills on one camera and film on another.
 You don’t need to worry about this with the GoPro as you can take a 12MP frame out of the video and save it as a photo.
 If you’ve filmed it, you’ve also got a photo.

 This means that if you’re filming at 30 frames per second, you’ve got 30 stills to choose from for every second you’re filming.

 I’ve switched the LEDs off on my GoPro to prevent people reacting awkwardly after realizing they’re being filmed.

 I’ve also left the beeps on a low level, so I can be sure that I’m filming when I press the button!
 There’s nothing worse than realizing the camera wasn’t recording at that pivotal moment.

 If you’re looking for super slow-motion replays, then go for the highest fps rate you can.

 Want to capture as much of a scene as possible?
 Make sure you’re set to a wide field of view.